 I'm doing something a little different for this installment of Ex-Evangelical Conversations.
-Instead of relating an interview in Q&A format, after a brief introduction, I am going to repost, with permission, a piece from my friend Tori Glass's blog (the original, titled "The Day I Learned White Christians Hate Me," is here).
-Tori is pictured … Continue reading Ex-Evangelical Conversations: Tori Glass to White Christians on the Anniversary of Michael Brown’s Murder
+Instead of relating an interview in Q&A format, after a brief introduction, I am going to repost, with permission, a piece from my friend Tori Williams Douglass's blog (the original, titled "The Day I Learned White Christians Hate Me," is here).
+Tori is … Continue reading Ex-Evangelical Conversations: Tori Williams Douglass to White Christians on the Anniversary of Michael Brown’s Murder

 Before really getting into this post, I'd like to thank all of you readers for bearing with me with respect to the paucity of new content delivered over the last month, much of which I spent traveling: In Indiana (where I visited family); in the Pacific Northwest (where I stayed with Tori Glass's family, hiked … Continue reading Of Megachurches and their Mini-Mes, or, What’s the Deal with “Relevant” Christianity?

 Dr. Nancy Hightower is a writer and literary scholar with a remarkable story of surviving the worst of Evangelicalism.
 She offers a valuable perspective on the challenges we currently face at a time in which white Evangelical Christians are the single demographic most supportive of #IllegitimatePresident Trump and most responsible for rising American authoritarianism.
 The … Continue reading Ex-Evangelical Conversations: Satanic Panic Abuse Survivor Nancy Hightower